João Carlos Martins: Performing and conducting career

 Recordings of Book I & II of the Well-Tempered Clavier, for the Connoisseur Society label, followed soon thereafter and in 1968 RCA released Alberto Ginastera's Piano Concerto with Martins and the Boston Symphony under Erich Leinsdorf: a widely acclaimed first recording of this work, which appeared for weeks on Billboard's best seller list.
 He became a regular at the Peabody Mason Concert series and Boston Symphony.

 Between 1979 and 1998, Martins devoted himself to recording Bach's complete works for keyboard on the Concord Concerto and Labor Records labels.
 His collection of the complete keyboard works of Bach - a 20 CD edition released on the Concord Concerto label, and the most extensive series of Bach keyboard recordings by a single pianist - resulted in spectacular reviews throughout the world, including feature articles and cover stories in some of the most prestigious music magazines.

 In 1981, he was appointed Brazil's Secretary of Culture.

-Afflicted by injuries and setbacks throughout his mercurial career, Martins has shown remarkable perseverance and determination.
 While visiting Bulgaria in 1995, Martins was attacked by two thugs, receiving injuries to his skull and brain, and lost the use of his right arm.
-After undergoing numerous treatments, including a new version of biofeedback therapy on his right arm, he played a triumphant comeback concert in Carnegie Hall in 1996, appearing as soloist with the American Symphony Orchestra, performing Ravel and Ginastera.
+After undergoing numerous treatments, including a new version of biofeedback therapy on his right arm, he played a comeback concert in Carnegie Hall in 1996, appearing as soloist with the American Symphony Orchestra, performing Ravel and Ginastera.

 In early 2000, he underwent an unsuccessful operation in his right hand, which rendered his hand essentially useless.
 Instead of retiring completely from the piano, Martins continued to play using his left hand and one finger of the right hand.

 After his career as a pianist finished due to problems which later developed in his left hand, he turned to conducting, despite very limited hand-movements.
-Since then he has led hundreds of performances worldwide including acclaimed concerts at Carnegie Hall.
+Since then he has led hundreds of performances worldwide including concerts at Carnegie Hall.

 In 2020, he returned to playing with both hands with the help of a pair of bionic gloves.
 They were especially developed for him by the Brazilian industrial designer Ubiratan Bizarro Costa.

 Harold C. Schonberg, Pulitzer-winning music critic of the New York Times, said, "His technique sends fireworks in all directions... he does everything with extraordinary élan."
 The Boston Globe characterized him as "The most exciting player of Bach on the modern piano to emerge since Glenn Gould," and National Public Radio described Martins' Bach as "in the same tradition of, say, Furtwängler's Beethoven or Bernstein's Brahms.
 The pianist has placed such a vivid stamp on the material that it is no longer the composer's alone… It's literally breathtaking.”